Wachter Park will be closed until Fall of 2017.

 - No overnight camping is allowed in any city parks, with the exception of General Sibley Park and Eagles Park.

 The Bismarck Parks and Recreation District does not carry medical or accident insurance for the participants of the programs.
 The cost of doing so would be so high that fees charged for programs would become prohibitive.
 We suggest you review your family’s personal health insurance plan to ensure it provides you with sufficient coverage.
 We also suggest you check with your family physician before participating in any Bismarck Parks and Recreation District programs which require physical exertion.
 If your physician should discover some factors that could limit you physically, please consider them when registering for programs.

-The city has 13 parks with picnic shelters.
-Most shelters have concrete floors and provide restroom facilities nearby.
-Shelters are equipped with electricity, a picnic grill, volleyball courts and horseshoe pits.
-Picnic shelters/buildings may be reserved for 2016, 2017 and 2018.
+The park district has many parks with picnic shelters.
+Some parks have smaller shade structures.
+A majority of shelters can be reserved.
+These shelters have picnic tables, concrete floors and provide restroom facilities nearby.
+Shelters are equipped with electricity, a picnic grill and have volleyball courts and horseshoe pits close by.
+Picnic shelters/buildings may be reserved for 2017 and 2018.
 Reservations for 2019 start on Oct.
 2, 2017.

 The Jaycee Leadership Hall, Sertoma Club Community Center and Hillside Aquatic Complex are multi-use, indoor buildings that are open year-round and heated in the winter.
 The Sertoma Club Community Center and Hillside Aquatic Complex are air-conditioned in the summer.

 |Half Day (8am – 3pm OR 4pm – 11pm)*||$20|

 |*General Sibley Park and McDowell Dam Recreation Area closes at sunset.|

 (5001 S Washington St.)

 |Custer Park Stage